-For more information, contact faculty advisor Dr. Laurie Lemons at (609)343-5019 or llemons@atlantic.edu, John Stratton at (609) 343-4981 or stratton@atlantic.edu, or department chair, Kenneth Cabarle at (609)343-5128 or kcabarle@atlantic.edu.
+For more information, contact faculty advisor Dr. Laurie Lemons at (609)343-5019 or llemons@atlanticcape.edu, John Stratton at (609) 343-4981 or stratton@atlanticcape.edu, or department chair, Kenneth Cabarle at (609)343-5128 or kcabarle@atlanticcape.edu.

-- Appropriately use chemical terminology, apply chemical principles and describe the relationship between chemical structure and behavior. - Apply both conceptual reasoning and quantitative skills to solve problems. - Prepare for and safely conduct an experiment, properly record and analyze data, and draw reasonable conclusions by integrating concepts learned in lecture. - Effectively communicate scientific information and experimental results in written and oral formats. - Use equipment, instrumentation, or other appropriate technology for data acquisition and analysis. - Know and follow proper procedures for the safe handling, use, and disposal of chemicals. - Use computers for data acquisition and analysis.
+- Use chemical terminology, apply chemical principles and understand the relationship between chemical structure and behavior; - Apply both conceptual reasoning and quantitative skills to solve problems; - Prepare for and safely conduct an experiment, properly record and analyze data, and draw reasonable conclusions by integrating concepts learned in lecture; - Effectively communicate scientific information and experimental results in written and oral formats; - Use equipment, instrumentation, or other appropriate technology for data acquisition and analysis.

-(CHMI-Fall 2022)
+(CHMI-Fall 2023)